programmercave0/programmercave-blog/_posts/2019-12-19-Sherlock-and-Squares-|-HackerRank.md

 ---
 layout: post
 title: "Sherlock and Squares | HackerRank"
-subtitle: "Watson likes to challenge Sherlock's math ability.
+description: "Watson likes to challenge Sherlock's math ability.
 He will provide a starting and ending value describing a range of integers.
 Sherlock must determine the number of *square integers* within that range, inclusive of the endpoints."
 author: "Programmercave"

 tags:  [Cpp, Algorithm, Data-Structure, Competitive-Programming, Hackerrank]